shakapark/AnsibleMonitoring/README.md

 - SensorsDocker : Get temperature of processor
 - Snmp Exporter : Get results of snmp request (NOT IMPLEMENTED YET)

+Prometheus collect those metrics and add a system of request

+Grafana use prometheus requests to create graphs.

 ### Dockers Links

 |  Docker Name  | Description  |